purpleraventv/phansiteprogressbar/README.md

 ## Project Status

-**Current status: Beta — v0.1.0**
+**Current status: Beta — v0.2.0**

 This project is currently in the **Beta** stage of development.

 The purpose of this project is to create a website-based reflection of the **Phan-Site popularity bar seen throughout the in-game events of Persona 5**.
 It is designed primarily for **entertainment and aesthetic purposes**, recreating the appearance and behaviour of the in-game Phan-Site polls through HTML, CSS, and JavaScript.

-The project has now moved beyond the initial Alpha build and has entered the **Beta** stage, beginning with **v0.1.0-Beta**.
-This marks the first release focused on improving the accuracy of the recreations against their in-game counterparts.
+The project has now moved beyond the initial Alpha build and has entered the **Beta** stage, focused on improving the accuracy of the recreations against their in-game counterparts.

 The current Beta build includes: